 “Parents don’t always remember how hot these items get and that they stay hot,” she explains.
 “Make sure things are unplugged and stored where kids can’t reach them.”

-As fall and winter start to blow in, parents should keep an eye on the space heaters, fires or candles that they’re using to keep cozy.
+And as fall and winter start to blow in, parents should keep an eye on the space heaters, fireplaces or candles that they’re using to keep cozy.

 “Put matches away, blow out candles and keep your kids under constant supervision,” Kotas adds.